Medicines can make skin sun-sensitive

 UV light may structurally change the drug, causing the skin to produce antibodies.
 The result: an allergic reaction with symptoms such as blistering and oozing.

 Symptoms usually do not occur until one to three days after exposure, according to the Skin Cancer Foundation.
-And they may spread to parts of the body that weren't exposed to the sun.
+And they may affect parts of the body that weren't exposed to the sun, notes Merck Manuals.

 On the safe side